samarthgarde/AWS-learning-journal/S3/Static-web-hosting.md

 ![Scrrenshot](./images/omg_ok.png)

-## 5.then going to the object of our input index.html file
+## 5.Going to the object of our input index.html file

 + then go to the ACL and check the right permissionon everyone public accesss and check "I undestand"
 + saved it